 - Stories like "Sleeping Beauty", "Bluebeard", "Rapunzel", "Little Red Riding Hood" and "Snow White" are often this, because the heroines are actually not in a position to do anything when their rescuers arrive... other than stay in their comatose state.
 Even though the POV is theirs and not the Prince Charming's, the role is the same.

 - "Rapunzel" is actually an inversion - the prince does not rescue Rapunzel, he just gets her pregnant, and later on it is her tears that cure his blindness.
 Also in "Little Red Riding Hood" the eponymous character is too young and the grandmother too old to be really considered a damsel in distress and that the story originally ended unhappily, getting two endings tacked on later (first the wolf being killed by the passing huntsman, later the cutting-open and revelation that the Little Red Riding Hood and granny had survived).

-- In "The Goose Girl", the princess is under the power of the servant who took her place and turned her into a goose-girl until the king figures out a way to get her tell her story without breaking her promise not to.
+- In "The Goose Girl", the Princess Protagonist is under the power of the servant who took her place and turned her into a goose-girl until the king figures out a way to get her tell her story without breaking her promise not to.
 (Gender Flip version in the Child Ballad "The Lord of Lorn and the False Steward", Child #271)

 - In "The Maiden from whose Head Pearls fell on combing herself", the heroine is thrown into the sea and is rescued by a fisherman.

 - In "Biancabella and the Snake", Biancabella has her hands cut off and her eyes gouged out, and is driven into exile from her husband.
 The snake, being her friend, restores her eyes, hands, and ultimately her place.

 - In "The Death of Koshchei the Deathless", Marya Morevna is carried off by Koshchei the Deathless, and Prince Ivan must rescue her.